Find Affordable College Courses

 117 Yearly Graduations

 Fort Hays State University comes in at #19 on our list of the most popular colleges offering master's degrees in teaching students with disabilities.
 Roughly 15,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,140 per year, while in-state graduate students, on average, pay $3,726 per year.
-The teaching students with disabilities program at Fort Hays State University awarded 117 master's degrees during the 2020-2021 school year.
-About 85% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,437 per year, while in-state graduate students, on average, pay $3,979 per year.
+During the most recent year for which we have data, 117 people received their master's degree in teaching students with disabilities from FHSU.
+Of these students, 86% were women and 8% were members of underrepresented racial-ethnic groups.

 #19